dogs and baby, dogs as easter bunny, dogs and easter, dogs and easter eggs

 Plastic Easter Eggs and Dogs

-Depending on your dog, these can either be harmless or not.
-Only you know your dog -
+Depending on your dog, the plastic Easter eggs typically found everywhere during this holiday can either be harmless or dangerous.
+But only you know your own dog.
+So answer these questions:

-1. Will he swallow a plastic egg whole?
+1. Will they swallow a plastic egg whole?

-2. Will she chew it into little pieces swallowing chards?
+2. Will they chew it into little pieces swallowing chards?

-3. Will he drop the egg out of his mouth if you say “leave it”?
+3. Will they drop the egg out of their mouth if you say “leave it”?

 If the answers are: a.
 Yes, b.
 Yes, c.
 No